heystevegray/dev-portfolio-netlify-cms/content/til/2020-08-16-how-to-create-a-responsive-navbar-with-bulma-and-react-hooks.md

 ---
 # Summary

 [Here is the Navbar documentation](https://bulma.io/documentation/components/navbar/) from Bulma.
+If you have tried to use Bulma's mobile Navbar and nothing happened, then you are in the right place.
+When I copy / pasta'ed it from the docs and then clicked on the menu nothing  happened.

 I learned that you need to add the `is-active` className to both the [navbar-burger](https://bulma.io/documentation/components/navbar/#navbar-burger) and the [navbar-menu](https://bulma.io/documentation/components/navbar/#navbar-menu) when the menu is toggled.
 The good news is that we can easily implement this using the `useState` hook.

 # Example